Ginger benefits brain aging and inflammation, memory, attention, anxiety, depression, and more. Learn how to best use

-If you take diabetes or high blood pressure medications, discuss taking supplemental ginger with your doctor since it may require adjustments to your medication.
-(41)
+If you take medications for diabetes or high blood pressure, discuss taking supplemental ginger with your doctor since it may require adjustments to your medication.

 Mental Health Benefits of Ginger: Take the Next Step

 Ginger is a versatile natural herbal remedy.

 It’s most well-known use is for digestive upset, but it’s surprisingly beneficial for brain health and function as well.

-Ginger improves memory and attention, acts as a natural antidepressant, and calms an anxious mind.
+Ginger can improve memory and attention, acts as a natural antidepressant, and can calm anxiety.

-It safeguards the brain from free radical damage, inflammation, and the negative effects of MSG found in prepared food.
+It helps safeguard the brain from free radical damage, inflammation, and the negative effects of MSG found in prepared food.

 Ginger tea makes a good coffee substitute since it increases energy and blood flow to the brain, without caffeine.